nolwazihlophe/nolwazihlophe.github.io/README.md

 <p style="text-align: left;">
 </p>
 </dl>
 I am the Regulatory Program Lead with [Digital Frontiers Institute](https://www.digitalfrontiersinstitute.org/the-institute/).
-I have obtained an MCom in Economics, in 2016, from the University of Pretoria.
+I obtained an MCom in Economics from the University of Pretoria in 2016.
 I previously worked for [Cenfri](https://cenfri.org/) within the Risk, Remittances and Integrity programme as a Senior Research Analayst and the [Central Bank of Eswatini](http://www.centralbank.org.sz/) in the Financial Stability Unit and the FinTech Unit.

 My research interests include financial regulation, financial innovation, financial inclusion and economic growth.